 –London Rare Books School (LRBS).
 Two week-long intensive sessions on specific topics about antiquarian material are offered each summer at the University of London, England.
 Courses have included A History of Maps and Mapping, The Medieval Book, and Children’s Books.

-Each IOBA Scholarship covers tuition, plus up to $400 (£180 for YABS) for expenses.
-Non-North American winners who attend CABS will receive an additional $500 travel stipend.
+Each Scholarship covers up to $1650USD towards tuition and expenses plus any non North-American winners who attend a school in the USA will receive an additional $500 travel stipend.

 The CABS and YABS scholarships must be used in the year in which they are awarded.
 In order to allow time for the LRBS, RBS and CALRBS admissions process, a scholarship awarded to one of these schools is valid until December 31 of the year following the one in which the scholarship is awarded.